liamkendall/sdm-exercise/README.md

 ### Model results
 SDMtune has several functions to show the model results.
-First we can plot the response curves against mean annual temperature (bio_1) and mean annual precipitation (bio_12)
+First we can plot the response curves against mean annual temperature (bio_1) and mean annual precipitation (bio_12) i.e., how likely is the species to occur given different values of these environmental variables.

 ``` r
 # plot the response curve